 Sanitarians commonly work in public health divisions of states, counties, cities, and towns.
 They conduct inspections for settings such as food service establishments, health care facilities, swimming pools, and water treatment facilities.

 To become a Sanitarian it is recommended that you complete some level of postsecondary training to gain experience.
 While some entry-level positions may be filled with individuals that are bachelor's degree prepared, many employers require education at the master's level.
 Additional certifications can advance your career as a Sanitarian, such as the Registered Environmental Health Specialist/Registered Sanitarian certification offered by the National Environmental Health Association.

-At Goodwin College, we offer Public Health degrees at bachelor and master’s levels.
+At Goodwin University, we offer Public Health degrees at bachelor and master's levels.
 Start on your path to becoming a Sanitarian today.

 Learn more about our public health programs.

 - Enrollment is hassle-free.